trinayau/QuizProQuo/README.md

  To start server and use docker compose for server container,  open terminal and run `bash _scripts/startDev.sh`
  * Starts API and DB services
  * Serves API on `http://localhost:3001`
+ * It is not possible to fully run our API and DB locally due to hidden process.env variables, feel free to substitute the Mongo URI in with your own!

  * To teardown docker compose completely:
     `bash _scripts/teardown.sh`